©Copyright Legal Women Limited 2020 - 2024

 Judge Christa Christensen discusses her route from solicitor to a judge and how to build appropriate experience so that you can apply.
 This event was held by Hampshire Law Society to mark International Women’s Day 2022.

-THE UK MAGAZINE FOR ALL WOMEN WORKING IN LAW
+FOR ALL LEGAL WOMEN WORKING IN LAW

 LegalWomen